 (2) has entered into a collaborative agreement with a licensed dentist that designates authorization for the services provided by the dental hygienist;

 (3) has documented participation in courses in infection control and medical emergencies within each continuing education cycle; and

-(4) maintains current CPR certification from completion of the American Heart Association healthcare provider course, the American Red Cross professional rescuer course, or an equivalent entity.
+(4) maintains current CPR certification from completion of the American Heart Association healthcare provider course or the American Red Cross professional rescuer course.